 Singapore Airlines first class is worth every penny (or credit card point).
 From the service to the amenities to the food to the seat/bed, it was easily the most luxurious flying experience we’ve had.
 Since it was a long journey from Singapore back to the United States, it was the perfect opportunity to fly first class rather than being stuck in economy for the 18+ hours of flying.

-If you are strategizing how to leverage credit card points for an incredible award redemption, I’d highly recommend Singapore Airlines first class.
+If you are strategizing how to leverage credit card points for incredible award redemption, I’d highly recommend Singapore Airlines first class.
+We’re also offering a full-service travel concierge if ever you’re having a hard time finding award travel deals or just maximizing your credit card points.